codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 Secure scripts
 --------------
-If you store the assessment scripts in the **.guides/secure** folder, they run securely and students cannot see the script or the files in the folder.
+If you store grading scripts in the **.guides/secure** folder, they run securely and students cannot see the script or the files in the folder.
 Only instructors can access this folder.

 Access authored content assessment results
 ------------------------------------------
-You can get student scores for authored content-based, auto-graded assessments.
+You can access student scores for authored content-based, auto-graded assessments.
 You can get both summary data and data for each assessment.
 This data is in JSON format and can be accessed in the ``CODIO_AUTOGRADE_ENV`` environment variable.
-The following is an example:
+The following is an example of the format of this data:

 .. code:: ini